lilezek/cpp-ml-examples/1-linear-function/README.md

 In this example I use a basic implementation of SGD to approximate a linear function.

+This uses no ML code, only the math formulas.

 ## The math

 The function is of the form of `y = ax + b`.